viamrobotics/docs/docs/manage/data/_index.md

 ## Machine Learning

-To use machine learning on image data and train image classification models or use existing models on your robots, see [Machine Learning](../ml).
+To use collected data to train machine learning models or use existing models on your robots, see [Machine Learning](../ml).

 ## Next steps